syncopika/funSketch/README.md

 ![animation demo](notes/animation_demo.gif)

 try it here: https://syncopika.github.io/funSketch/
 also, I tried out the floodfill feature using web workers <a href='https://syncopika.github.io/funSketch/floodfillExperiment/floodfillExperiment.html'>here</a>!
-It looks like they definitely help speed up performance.
+It looks like they generally help speed up performance.

-### problems to fix / things to do:
-- when rotating, the coordinates where the paintbrush strikes when mousedown get changed.

-- adjustable canvas

 ### acknowledgements:
 thanks to Johan Nordberg's gif.js library (https://jnordberg.github.io/gif.js/), which I use to generate the output for an animation.